russelljjarvis/teiili/docs/scripts/Advanced tutorials.rst

     :figclass: align-left

     Network activity of the ``OCTA BuildingBlock``.
     Spike raster plot of the relay layer (L4, top left), the compression layer (L2/3, top right) and the prediction layer (L5/6, bottom).
     The blue bar indicates the zoomed-in region of the spike raster plot of L2/3 and L5/6.
 Note that the spike raster plots are sorted according to the recurrent weight matrix of L2/3 for the L2/3 spike raster plot and according to the L2/3 to L5/6 weights in the case of the L5/6 spike raster plot.
 This sorting enables us to see the learned structure of the synaptic weights.
 In case of L2/3 we can see that the temporally structured sequence is encoded in the recurrent weight matrix.
 In the case of L5/6 we can see that we can preserver temporal information in recurrent connections, which then can be used to predict the input.
-For more information plese refer to `Milde 2019`_  populations A, B and C encoding the relation A = B + C.
+For more information please refer to `Milde 2019`_.

 Three-way networks